husarion/rosbot_ros/CONTRIBUTING.md

 ## USB-A connection

-You can connect to the robot hardware on your own computer.
+You can connect with the ROSbot hardware on your own computer.
 To establish a connection, connect your computer to the robot using a USB-A cable.
 Then build the code locally and specify via the serial_port argument which processor should be used to establish the connection.

 ```bash
 ros2 launch rosbot_bringup bringup.launch.py serial_port:=/dev/ttyUSB0